Yuss76A/hangman/README.md

 When the game loads, users will see a welcome message explaining the gameplay and instructions on how to start.

+The welcome message for "Hangman Adventure: The Word Quest" immerses players into an exciting narrative of word-solving and espionage.
+Framed by a decorative border, it sets an adventurous tone right from the start with a well-structured format, drawing players into the game's challenge.

+The introductory exposition presents the player with a mission: to decode the secret word and rescue the stick figure, known as Agent 003.
+This introduction not only establishes the game's main objective but also integrates a narrative element, elevating the player's role from mere participant to crucial savior.
+Agent 003 is in a precarious situation; his fate is significantly tied to the player's ability to solve the puzzles.

+Crucially, the message includes a motivational phrase: "Each correct guess brings you closer to saving the agent, while every mistake deepens their peril—their very survival depends on you."
+This line serves to enhance the stakes of each decision, making it clear that every action, whether successful or not, has direct consequences on the agent's survival.
+This ties deeply into the game's plot, promoting careful consideration and strategic thinking.

+The welcome message continues by outlining the gameplay rules, known as the "Rules of Engagement," to guide the player’s actions within the game:

+* Guessing Mechanics: Players are allowed to guess individual letters or attempt the entire word, which adds strategic depth.

+* Consequences of Mistakes: Incorrect guesses bring the stick figure perilously closer to a dire fate, building tension and urgency.

+* Letter Restrictions: The game requires that guesses use only standard English letters, ensuring clarity.

+* Thematic Words: The choice of words is inspired by espionage, subtly shaping the game's backdrop and maintaining thematic consistency.

+* Word Length Requirement: Any attempt to guess the entire word must match the length of the secret word exactly.

+Finally, it prompts the player with an invitation to start: "Are you ready to begin your lexical journey?"
+This query not only appeals to their sense of adventure but also reinforces their integral role in the forthcoming challenge.
+The typewriter effect used in displaying the message further engages the player, evoking a sense of mystery and nostalgia reminiscent of classic spy movies, enhancing the overall atmosphere of secrecy and suspense.

 ![Welcome Message](docs/screenshots/welcome.png)

 ### Username Promtp